 Night Step 4: Retinol

 Aside from sunscreen, Darden says, retinol is the most important step in an anti-aging routine.
-"Retinol works hard to prevent new wrinkles from forming, as well smooth out any fine lines that you may already have.
+"Retinol works hard to prevent new wrinkles from forming, as well as smooth out any fine lines that you may already have.
 It will also help to decrease pigmentation by cellular turnover," she explains.

 I apply this facial oil before I moisturize and definitely noticed a difference in my complexion and skin texture within three weeks of using it.
 It's specifically formulated to trigger collagen and elastin production.